allpro/form-manager/README.md

     -   JSDelivr: `<script src="https://cdn.jsdelivr.net/npm/@allpro/form-manager/umd/@allpro/form-manager.min.js"></script>`

 ---
-FormManager (**"FM'**) is a data-handler for forms, or any data actually.
+FormManager (**"FM'**) is collection of data-handling tools for form-data, or any data actually.
-The motivation is to have **a total data solution for forms**, that requires as little custom code as possible.
+The motivation for this helper is to have **a total data solution for forms**, that can almost eliminates the need for custom code.

-**FM's capabilities include:**
+FM's capabilities include:

+**Form Integration**

 - Integration with any type of form control, standard or custom
+- Form-field property-setter helpers to simplify form mark-up
+- Form-field event handling, with customizable validation events
+- Ability to _alias_ fieldnames; to normalize names or to flatten nested data
 - Optimizations for use with **Material UI controls**
+- Development tools make it easy to test and refine form configurations
+- **Is compatible with ANY UI library, including React and React Native**

+**Data Validation & Error Messages**

 - Comprehensive validation of data, with the most common validators built-in.
+- Configuration options at both the form and field level for maximum control
+- Simple, multiple validation options linked to error-message system
 - Error-message auto-generation, using a templating system
+- Automatic error output with Material UI; easy output without

+**Data Handling**

 - Parsing, cleaning and reformatting of form-field entries
+- Maintains and synchronizes separate server-data and form-data caches
-- Automated data-type conversion between form-fields and the data object
+- Automated data-type conversion between form and server field formats
-- Form-field event handling, with customizable validation events
-- Form-field property-setter helpers to simplify form mark-up
-- Ability to _alias_ fieldnames; to normalize names or to flatten nested data
-- Configuration options at both the form and field level for maximum control
-- All features are easily customizable and extensible
-- Development tools make it easy to test and refine form configurations
-- **Is compatible with ANY UI library, including React and React Native**
+- Change-tracking, undo capability

 **FM does NOT do/require:**

 - **Does not require any special mark-up or structure**.
 - Does NOT 'render' anything - **it's a _pure_ data and logic handler.**
 - Does NOT 'wrap' your forms; it is _agnostic_ about form mark-up
-- Does NOT fetch or post data, though it can _convert_ data in each direction.
+- Does NOT fetch or post data, but does provide data ready to post.
 - Does NOT create any global vars (unless imported as a `<script />`)
 - Does NOT use Context in React or any similar trickery

 FM is **_pure_ Javascript**.
 There is no magic behind the curtain!

 ## How Is FormManager Different?

-**No form helpers I've found has the data handling capabilities of FM.**
+**No helpers I've found matches the range of FM's data handling capabilities.**
-Some popular helpers focus on backend communications, but have no built-in validation features.
+Many helpers focus on backend communications, with no built-in validation.
-For me, validation is a primary feature, while communications is NOT something I want or need a helper for.
+For me, validation and error message handling is vital for forms, whereas communications is NOT something I need a form-helper to do.

-Most form helpers requires extra mark-up, which adds complexity to markup.
+Most form helpers requires special mark-up, which adds significant complexity and limits the use of custom controls.
-It also means that _dumb_ presentation components must contain some form logic.
+It also means that _dumb_ presentation components must contain form logic.
-This goes against my preference for **_total_ separation of concerns**.
+This is against my preference for **_total_ separation of concerns**.

 Most helpers don't provide any formatting or data-conversion capabilities.
 This means you must write your own code, often repetitively.
-FM is a TOTAL data handler, so these features are built-in and simple to use.
+FM is a TOTAL data handler, so all such features are integrated and easy to use.

 When using FormManager, **_ALL_ data handling and logic is in one place**, and this configuration is **completely separate from the mark-up**.